 Being-between: a transformation in thinking

 ‘Why does one study?’ asks Kenneth White.
-‘To become unlettered.’
+‘To become unlettered’.
 Geopoetics endeavours to get at this trackless space, this ‘unlettered light.’
-Like Merleau-Ponty’s phenomenological ‘radical reflection’ or Heidegger’s hermeneutic drive ‘to get back to the beginning of thought’ , geopoetics requires an openness and readiness to both recognise and consciously abandon inherited concepts, philosophical assumptions, cultural baggage, language and discourse, to ‘clear the way’ for a direct encounter of with the world.
-It’s a process of radical unlearning.
+Like Merleau-Ponty’s phenomenological ‘radical reflection’ or Heidegger’s hermeneutic drive ‘to get back to the beginning of thought’, geopoetics requires an openness and readiness to both recognise and consciously abandon inherited concepts, philosophical assumptions, cultural baggage, language and discourse, to decolonise the mind, to ‘clear the way’ for a direct encounter of with the world.
+It is a process of radical unlearning.
 Such a ‘transformation in thinking’ requires a ‘mindfulness transcending instrumental reason, to a renewing of our being in the middle.’

-We find this approach to life, for example, in Nan Shepherd, who writes exquisitely of those ‘moments on the mountain’ when she is ‘not bedevilled by thought,’ ‘living in one sense at a time to live all the way through' .
-Such moments come most often ‘waking out of outdoor sleep, gazing tranced at the running of the water and listening to its song.’
+We find this approach to life, for example, in Nan Shepherd, who writes exquisitely of those ‘moments on the mountain’ when she is ‘not bedevilled by thought,’ ‘living in one sense at a time to live all the way through’.
+Such moments come most often, she writes, when ‘waking out of outdoor sleep, gazing tranced at the running of the water and listening to its song.’

-For me, these ‘moments’ most often come in musical experience, particularly listening to the old songs.
+For me, these ‘moments’ most often come in musical experience, in shared spaces and intimate settings, particularly listening to the old songs.
 Rilke said it: existence is song (Dasein ist Gesang).
+Irish philosopher William Desmond reflects on the ancient power of traditional song in the following quote:

-The experience of singing too is a profound experience of coming into embodied being.
-On some occasions, I am so focused on singing a song that I experience the sensation of becoming my voice.
+The experience of singing is a profound experience of coming into embodied being.
+Speaking from my own experience, on certain occasions, I am so focused on singing a song that I experience the sensation of becoming my voice.
 This could be described or understood as form of ex-stasis.
-Paradoxically, we become more aware of ourselves as being a body, while at the same time, our awareness requires us to be outside of ourselves.
+Paradoxically, during this experience, we become more aware of ourselves as being a body, while at the same time, our awareness requires us to be outside of ourselves.
 In singing, we become aware of our own otherness.
-It’s the experience of being between.
+This is the experience of being between.

 A Creative Ethnology: every man is an artist

-As both Kockel and Walters have discussed, the German artist Joseph Beuys believed that the birthright of all human beings is our capacity to shape society - to transform and be transformed by it.
-Beuys argued that we must bring our whole selves – our intuition and imagination, as well as our rational thinking, our will – to a conscious, active participation in culture, in a form of ‘social sculpture.’
+As both Kockel and Walters have discussed, the German artist Joseph Beuys believed that the birth right of all human beings is our capacity to shape society - to transform and be transformed by it.
+Beuys argued that we must bring our whole selves – our intuition and imagination, as well as our rational thinking, our will – to a conscious, active participation in culture, a form of what he called ‘social sculpture.’
 This is what he meant by his famous words ‘everyone is an artist.’
-This understanding of the artist appeals to an expanded anthropological notion of creativity.
-‘Culture’ is understood here not as a category of sociological enquiry but rather as process, constantly reshaping in new and meaningful forms .
-Culture has a direction, a sense of the ‘horizon of the possible’ .
+This understanding of the artist appeals to an expanded anthropological notion of culture and creativity.
+‘Culture’ is understood here not as a category of sociological enquiry but rather as a process, constantly reshaping in new and meaningful forms.
 In White’s view, culture is ‘the way human beings conceive of, work at and direct themselves.’
 If 'agri-culture means working at a field to produce the best crop,' he writes, then ‘human culture means working at the most harmonious growth of the individual.’
+Transformation, then, is at the heart of culture, which is itself a continuous process of renewal.
+Culture has a direction, a sense of the ‘horizon of the possible’.

 From Thought to Action: radical transformations

-As a discipline, ethnology values human relationships and emotional connections, recognises the diversity of human experience and understands the importance of our ecological connection to place.
+It is vital to recognise the political dimension of our work.
+Many ethnologists consciously engage in different forms of cultural and political work – for example, in consciousness raising, advocacy and social change.
 As practitioners in the field, we dig where we stand; our own personal roots, as well as our own local place, are vital to our theory-practice.
 How we choose to write about the world constitutes a deeply political choice, and we cannot escape our potential effects on the people or communities around us (effects which are inescapably political).

-What, then, might be possible if we approached our theory-practice with an open, geopoetic mind?
+What, then, might be possible if we approached our ethnological theory-practice with an open, geopoetic mind?

 Cultural Renewal: a live, lasting culture

-To extend the hermeneutic metaphor, in order find a country other that its stereotyped image, we must grasp the elements of culture and make ‘renewed contact with the landscape’ .
-‘We need minds’, writes White, that that can draw the ‘significant lines together’ through geography, history, culture and open up new ways of ‘inhabiting the Earth’ in this place:
+To extend the hermeneutic metaphor, in order find a country other than its stereotyped image, we must grasp the elements of culture and make ‘renewed contact with the landscape’.
+‘We need minds’, writes White, that that can draw the ‘significant lines together - through geography, history, culture - and open up new ways of ‘inhabiting the Earth’ in this place:

 This, to me, is the role of the creative ethnologist as artist-philosopher, as poet-thinker, as cultural activist: to ‘draw the significant lines together,’ to ‘reconnect poetics and politics,’ to push culture forwards, developed with, not against, the past.
-Kockel talks of ethnology as ‘engaged toposophy’ , a way to release ‘the wisdom that sits in places’ .
-It’s field-work.
-It’s poetic work.
+Kockel talks of ethnology as ‘engaged toposophy’, a way to release ‘the wisdom that sits in places’.
+It is field-work.
+Poetic work.

 Geopoetics calls for poeisis – the making, gathering, the bringing together.
-As ‘artists of the everyday’, we, as ethnologists, must bring our whole selves to a conscious, active participation in culture.
-We must find ways to ‘rekindle those transformative powers which are vital, not only in order for social, revolutionary change to occur, but to confront the challenges of the future' .
+As ethnologists, as ‘artists of the everyday’, we must bring our whole selves to a conscious, active participation in culture.
+We must find ways to ‘rekindle those transformative powers which are vital, not only in order for social, revolutionary change to occur, but to confront the challenges of the future'.
 The affective force of our aesthetic experience helps us articulate new ideas.
 A greater responsiveness to the world engenders a keener sense of ethical responsibility towards it.
-This is where ‘possibility becomes possible.’
-As Tony McManus mused,
+This is where possibility becomes possible.
+As Tony McManus mused:

 With thanks to Ullrich Kockel and David Francis from the National Council of Geopoetics for reading early drafts of this essay and offering thoughts and advice.

-Ullrich Kockel explains, ‘the theoretical basis…lies not in any singular discipline, but rather…in the interaction of different approaches to commons issues, the culture and life-style of a particular land and is people,' in The Catharsis of European Ethnology Borderline Cases: The Ethnic Frontiers of European Integration.
+As ethnologist Ullrich Kockel explains, ‘the theoretical basis…lies not in any singular discipline, but rather…in the interaction of different approaches to commons issues, the culture and life-style of a particular land and is people.'
+See: The Catharsis of European Ethnology Borderline Cases: The Ethnic Frontiers of European Integration.
 1999, p79

-Ethnology and folklore could be viewed as ‘non-identical twins within a family of disciplines that study the culture of humanity.’
-Gary West, Voicing Scotland: Folk, Culture, Nation.
+Gary West writes that ethnology and folklore can be viewed as ‘non-identical twins within a family of disciplines that study the culture of humanity.’
+See: Voicing Scotland: Folk, Culture, Nation.
 2012, p36.

-Although the term ‘creative ethnology’ was used before (West 2012), it acquired wider currency and meaning following Gary West’s inaugural lecture as Personal Chair in Scottish Ethnology, ‘Performing Oral Testimony: Towards a Creative Ethnology for the 21st Century' at the University of Edinburgh, November 30th 2016.
+Although the term ‘creative ethnology’ has been used in the past, it acquired wider currency and meaning following Gary West’s inaugural lecture as Personal Chair in Scottish Ethnology, ‘Performing Oral Testimony: Towards a Creative Ethnology for the 21st Century' at the University of Edinburgh, November 30th 2016.

 Kenneth White, The Wanderer and his Charts: Essays on Cultural Renewal.
 2004, p145; emphasis added

 Norman Bissell, ‘Atlantic Poetics: Expanding Our Sense of World,’ Stravaig 3: Geopoetics in Practice.
-2013; emphasis added
+2013, p5; emphasis added

 Neil Gunn, Highland River.
 1937, p48